Is there any

 to publicly condemn Gabbay’s racism.

-the ambassador replied.
+no thanks,” the ambassador replied.
 “Seems to

 me that every political party has the right to declare with which other party